Thermodynamic formalism for coarse expanding dynamical systems: No entropy drop

 \end{proof}

 \begin{lemma} Let $\mu$ be a $\sigma$-invariant measure on the symbolic space $\Sigma$, and let $\nu = \pi_\star \mu$ be the pushforward measure on $X$.
 Then

 \end{lemma}

 \begin{proof} Let $\mathcal{A}^n$ denote the partition of $\Sigma$ into cylinders of depth $n$, let $\theta$ be the partition in preimages of points under $\pi$, and for $\nu$-a.e. $x \in X$ let $\mu_x$ be the conditional measure on the fiber over $x$.
-By definition of relative entropy (see e.g. \cite{Wa}),
+Let us consider the \emph{relative entropy} $h_\mu(\sigma \vert f)$ (see e.g. \cite{Wa}), which we recall satisfies